 To a backdrop of the flutter blue and white of Union Jack flags, the concert finished off in style with a rousing whole school rendition of ‘God Save the Queen’.

-Academy leaders ‘thrilled’ after Sunderland school judged to be good following latest Ofsted inspection
+South Tyneside headteacher ‘very proud’ of staff and children after school judged to be good following Ofsted inspection

 Compere’s for the event were Year 6 pupils Sam Maw and Olivia Jayne Parkin, both 11.